fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * To run Penetration testing on AWs go to AWS Marketplace and search for a penetration testing tool like kali linux

-### AWS Certificate Manager
+### AWS Certificate Manager - Data in Transit

+* Managed service providing X509 v3 SSL/TLS Certificates.
+The certificates are Asymmetric.
+    * One half is private and stored on resources (Servers, LoadBalancers etc) and the other half is public
-* SSL Certificates renew automatically, provided you purchased the domain name from Route 53 and it's not for an Route 53 private hosted zone
+* SSL Certificates renew automatically (Valid for 13 months)
+* provided you purchased the domain name from Route 53 and it's not for an Route 53 private hosted zone
+* Integrates with Route53 to perform DNS checks as part of certificate issuing process
-* You can use Amazon SSL certificates with both load balancers and cloudfront
+* You can use Amazon SSL certificates with both load balancers and cloudfront, beanstalk and API Gateway
 * You cannot export the certificates

-### Perfect Forward Secrecy
+* No cost
+* Regional
+* KMS is used - certificates are never stored unencrypted

 ### Api Gateway